History of sport in Australia: 1960s

 Australia first entered an ice hockey team in the 1960 Winter Olympics held in Squaw Valley.

-By the 1960s, Australia had an international identity as a sport obsessed country, an identity which was embraced inside the country.
-This was so well known that in a 1962 edition of Sports Illustrated, Australia was named the most sports obsessed country in the world.
+By the 1960s, Australia had an international identity as a sport-obsessed country, an identity which was embraced inside the country.
+In a 1962 edition of Sports Illustrated, Australia was named the most sports-obsessed country in the world.

-In 1962 Rod Laver became only the second Men's Tennis player to complete the Grand Slam and repeated the feat in 1969 (the only player to do so), winning the Australian Open, French Open, Wimbledon and the US Open in a single calendar year.
+In 1962 Rod Laver became only the second men's tennis player to complete the Grand Slam and repeated the feat in 1969 (the only player to do so), winning the Australian Open, French Open, Wimbledon and the US Open in a single calendar year.
 He also holds the record for the most number of singles titles won – between 1962 and 1976 he won 200 titles.
 The 1969 Australian Open was the first held under the name Australian Open.

 In 1967, Australia hosted the second Netball World Championships in Perth.
 That same year, South Australia became the last state to lift its ban on the playing of sports on Sunday.

 1970s

-Starting in the early 1970s, Australian sport underwent a paradigm shift with sponsorship becoming one of the fundamental drivers of earnings for Australian sport on amateur and professional levels.
-By the mid-1980s, the need for the ability to acquire sponsorship dollars in sport was so great that job applicants for sport administrator positions were expected to be able to demonstrate an ability to get it.
+Starting in the early 1970s, Australian sport underwent a paradigm shift, with sponsorship becoming one of the fundamental drivers of earnings for Australian sport on amateur and professional levels.
+By the mid-1980s, the need for the ability to acquire sponsorship dollars in sports was so great that job applicants for sports administrator positions were expected to be able to demonstrate an ability to get it.

-During the 1970s, Australia was being routinely defeated in major international competitions as Eastern Bloc countries enjoyed strong government support for sport.
+During the 1970s, Australia was routinely defeated in major international competitions as Eastern Bloc countries enjoyed strong government support for the sport.
 The Liberal governments at the time were opposed to similar intervention in Australia's sporting system as they felt it would be government intrusion into an important component of Australian life.
-In the 1974 elections, several Australian sporting competitors endorsed the Liberal party in advertisements that ran on television.
+In the 1974 elections, several Australian sporting competitors endorsed the Liberal Party in advertisements that ran on television.
 Competitors involved included Ron Barassi, NSWRL player Johnny Raper and horse trainer Tommie Smith.
 That year, the Australian team qualified for the 1974 FIFA World Cup, the first successful qualification to the FIFA World Cup in the country's history after failing to qualify to the 1966 and 1970 tournaments.
 The Australian squad included Harry Williams, the first Australian Aboriginal to play for the national soccer team.
 It would prove to be the only appearance for the Australian team for more than three decades.

-In 1977 Australian rules football interstate matches adopted State of Origin selection rules, which meant players played in state matches for their state of origin.
-Section for interstate matches since 1879 had previously been based on state of residency.
+In 1977 Australian rules football interstate matches adopted 'state of origin' selection rules, which meant players played in state matches for their state of origin.
+Sections for interstate matches since 1879 had previously been based on the state of residency.

 In 1979, the National Basketball League was introduced.